Thank you for representing your congregation as a lay delegate to the 206th Annual Convention of the Episcopal Diocese of Maine.

 See also: Constitution and Canons On Lay Delegates to Convention

 Please note that the dates listed here may be adjusted slightly as convention plans evolve.
-If you have further questions or concerns, please be in touch with Canon Barbara Martin.
+You may reach out to Teresa Pinney or Wendy Kopera with questions.